carloslocatellij/carloslocatellij/README.md

 I'm very happy for start my navigation by the world of development.

-- I'm just preparing this page to be a confortable place for  my ideas and my projects.
+- I'm just preparing this page to be a confortable place for  my ideas and my projects.✔

-- Thanks for your visit.✨
+- Thanks for your visit.✨💖

 - 📫 How to reach me in Linkedin.